 We pursue excellence by staying on top of current developments and technologies.
-We stay abreast of industry issues and observe the marketplace so we can analyze provide service and advice tailored to your specific needs and goals.
+We stay abreast of industry issues and observe the marketplace to provide service and advice tailored to your specific needs and goals.
 We use our experience and resources to develop industry insights and specialized skills that allow us to bring maximum value to your projects.
-Together all of these factors allow us deliver superior service and act as a trusted business adviser.
+Together all of these factors allow us to deliver superior service and act as a trusted business adviser.

 A detailed listing of the services we provide is set out below.
 Take a look at what we have to offer and how we can help you or your business.

-First, it’s vital to understand the difference between the price of a company and the value of a company.
+First, it’s vital to understand the difference between a company’s price and the value of a company.
 The price of a company is the amount paid at the time of sale.
-The value of a company is the amount a potential buyer ascribes to a company depending on the return they feel they will receive.
+A company’s value is the amount a potential buyer ascribes to a company depending on the return they feel they will receive.
 This can vary dramatically depending on the assumptions they use, synergies they may have with other assets, etc.

 Second, while most valuations rely on either the discounted cash flows method or a comparison to other similar companies, there is no perfect valuation method or formula.
-A high quality business valuation depends on using comprehensive data.
-Complete and detailed information results in more accurate and higher quality the valuation results.
-Business valuation is a complex financial analysis that should only be performed by a qualified valuation professional with the appropriate credentials
+A high-quality business valuation depends on using comprehensive data.
+Complete and detailed information results in more accurate and higher quality valuation results.
+Business valuation is a complex financial analysis that should only be performed by a qualified valuation professional with the appropriate credentials.

 There are many reasons to have a business valuation performed, including the following:

-Exit Strategy Planning – Understand the current value of your business if you are planning to sell your business so you can develop a strategy to improve the profitability and increase the value upon exit.
+Exit Strategy Planning – Understand your business’s current value if you are planning to sell your business so you can develop a strategy to improve profitability and increase the value upon exit.

 Buy/Sell Agreements – Are you a partner in a partnership or LLC?
 If so, your organizational documents will almost certainly have a buy/sell agreement clause to help avoid future disputes between owners.
 Using an independent business valuation as the basis for the buy/sell agreement can prevent problems in the future and at times of crisis.

 Financing and Fund Raising– Are you negotiating with banks or trying to raise money from prospective investors?
-If so, obtaining a business valuation can help in both obtaining financing, refinancing or raising capital.
+If so, obtaining a business valuation can help obtain financing, refinancing, or raising capital.

 Litigation Support – Business valuations can help in negotiating a pretrial settlement.
-In the case that a matter goes to trial or arbitration, a certified business valuation expert can provide expert testimony to strengthen your case where the value of a business is an issue.
+If a matter goes to trial or arbitration, a certified business valuation expert can provide expert testimony to strengthen your case where the value of a business is an issue.